-At the Master's level, both degree programmes collaborate in the Sensory Science specialisation, which examines the perception of scent, colour, and flavour from the perspective of both the product and the person.
-Both degree programmes also offer the Food Digestion specialisation at the Master’s level, in which you will use your knowledge of food digestion to create products with desirable properties and functions.
+At the Master's level, collaboration between the two programmes excels in the Sensory Science specialisation, investigating the fascinating perception of scent, color, and flavor from both product and human perspectives.
+Additionally, both programmes offer the Food Digestion specialisation, where your knowledge of food digestion will shape the creation of products with desirable properties and functions.

 Compare the programme with other universities

 There a no comparable programmes at universitly level in the Netherlands, making this programme unique among Dutch universities.
 At the HBO level, Food Technology programs are offered at three universities of applied sciences: Van Hall Larenstein University of Applied Sciences,

 These programmes primarily concentrate on the production process.
 In contrast, the Bachelor's in Food Technology at Wageningen University & Research places a stronger emphasis on disciplines such as chemistry, bioprocess engineering, physics, and microbiology of food.
 It delves into intriguing questions like "What causes browning in bread, meat, or apples?"
 Students work with products, particularly in the domains of development and research.